pingswept/dev-log/2015-05-owncloud-on-rpi2.markdown

 ### Installing client ###

 There is no owncloud-client Debian package for armhf, which is the architecture of Novena, RPi 1 and 2, and BBB.
+(If I were to build this again, I think I would try to build against the Qt 5 libraries rather than Qt 4.
+But whatever, it worked.)

     sudo apt-get install libneon27-dev qtkeychain-dev libsqlite3-dev libqt4-dev libqt4-sql-sqlite
     cd repos